-(v) IFRS 15 "Revenue from Contracts with Customers" IFRS 15 "Revenue from Contracts with Customers" was issued in May 2014 and is effective for years beginning on or after January 1, 2018, to be applied retrospectively or on a modified retrospective basis.
+(v) IFRS 15 "Revenue from Contracts with Customers"

+IFRS 15 "Revenue from Contracts with Customers" was issued in May 2014 and replaces IAS 11 "Construction Contracts", IAS 18 "Revenue" and several interpretations.
+Amendments to IFRS 15 were issued in April 2016.
+IFRS 15 as amended is effective for annual periods beginning on or after January 1, 2018, to be applied as described below.

 IFRS 15 clarifies revenue recognition principles, provides a robust framework for recognizing revenue and cash flows arising from contracts with customers and enhances qualitative and quantitative disclosure requirements.
 IFRS 15 does not apply to insurance contracts, financial instruments and lease contracts.
-Accordingly, the adoption of IFRS 15 may impact the revenue recognition related to the Company's asset management and service contracts and may result in additional financial statement disclosure.
-The Company is assessing the impact of this standard.
+Accordingly, the adoption of IFRS 15 may impact the revenue recognition related to the Company's service contracts and may result in additional financial statement disclosure.